-NOTE: Exclusively for Sketchbook Pro on the Mac
+NOTE: Exclusively for Sketchbook Pro on macOS

 For Mac users with dual monitors (one could be a tablet) and a custom UI layout in Sketchbook Pro, you may have been told to run Sketchbook Pro on your primary monitor.
 All you need is dual docks and to always launch Sketchbook Pro from your secondary monitor.